-competent person means the following:
+competent person means-

-- (a) for electrical work on energised electrical equipment or energised electrical installations (other than testing referred to in regulations 150 and 165), a person who - (i) holds an electrical practitioner's licence within the meaning of the Occupational Licensing (Electrical Work) Regulations 2008; or - (ii) is otherwise permitted under the Occupational Licensing Act 2005 to undertake electrical work which is prescribed work under that Act; - (b) for general diving work, see regulations 174 and 177; - (c) for a major inspection of mobile cranes and tower cranes under regulation 235, see regulation 235; - (d) for inspection of amusement devices and passenger ropeways under regulation 241, see regulation 241; - (e) for design verification under regulation 252, a person who has the skills, qualifications, competence and experience to design the plant or verify the design; - (f) for a clearance inspection under regulation 473 , a person who has acquired through training or experience the knowledge and skills of relevant asbestos removal industry practice and holds - - (i) a certification in relation to the specified VET course for asbestos assessor work; or - (ii) a tertiary qualification in occupational health and safety, occupational hygiene, science, building, construction or environmental health; - (g) for any other case, a person who has acquired through training, qualification or experience the knowledge and skills to carry out the task;
+- (a) for electrical work on energised electrical equipment or energised electrical installations (other than testing referred to in clauses 150 and 165)-a person who is authorised under the Home Building Act 1989 to do electrical wiring work, - (b) for general diving work-see clauses 174 and 177, - (c) for a major inspection of a mobile crane or a tower crane under clause 235-see clause 235, - (d) for an inspection of an amusement device or passenger ropeway under clause 241-see clause 241. - (e) for design verification under clause 252-a person who has the skills, qualifications, competence and experience to design the plant or verify the design, - (f) for a clearance inspection under clause 473-a person who has acquired through training or experience the knowledge and skills of relevant asbestos removal industry practice and holds- - (i) a certification in relation to the specified VET course for asbestos assessor work, or - (ii) a tertiary qualification in occupational health and safety, occupational hygiene, science, building, construction or environmental health, - (g) for any other case-a person who has acquired through training, qualification or experience the knowledge and skills to carry out the task.

-concrete placing boom means plant incorporating a knuckle boom, capable of power operated slewing and luffing to place concrete by way of pumping through a pipeline attached to, or forming part of, the boom of the plant;
+concrete placing boom means plant incorporating an articulating boom, capable of power operated slewing and luffing to place concrete by way of pumping through a pipeline attached to, or forming part of, the boom of the plant.

-confined space means an enclosed or partially enclosed space that -
+confined space means an enclosed or partially enclosed space that-

-- (a) is not designed or intended primarily to be occupied by a person; and - (b) is, or is designed or intended to be, at normal atmospheric pressure while any person is in the space; and - (c) is or is likely to be a risk to health and safety from - (i) an atmosphere that does not have a safe oxygen level; or - (ii) contaminants, including airborne gases, vapours and dusts, that may cause injury from fire or explosion; or - (iii) harmful concentrations of any airborne contaminants; or - (iv) engulfment - but does not include a mine shaft or the workings of a mine;
+- (a) is not designed or intended primarily to be occupied by a person, and - (b) is, or is designed or intended to be, at normal atmospheric pressure while any person is in the space, and - (c) is or is likely to be a risk to health and safety from- - (i) an atmosphere that does not have a safe oxygen level, or - (ii) contaminants, including airborne gases, vapours and dusts, that may cause injury from fire or explosion, or - (iii) harmful concentrations of any airborne contaminants, or - (iv) engulfment, but does not include a mine shaft or the workings of a mine.

-confined space entry permit means a confined space entry permit issued under regulation 67;
+confined space entry permit means a confined space entry permit issued under clause 67.

-construction project - see regulation 292;
+construction project-see clause 292.

-construction work - see regulation 289;
+construction work-see clause 289.

-consumer product means a thing that -
+consumer product means a thing that-

-- (a) is packed or repacked primarily for use by a household consumer or for use in an office; and - (b) if the thing is packed or repacked primarily for use by a household consumer, is packed in the way and quantity in which it is intended to be used by a household consumer; and - (c) if the thing is packed or repacked primarily for use in an office, is packed in the way and quantity in which it is intended to be used for office work;
+- (a) is packed or repacked primarily for use by a household consumer or for use in an office, and - (b) if the thing is packed or repacked primarily for use by a household consumer-is packed in the way and quantity in which it is intended to be used by a household consumer, and - (c) if the thing is packed or repacked primarily for use in an office-is packed in the way and quantity in which it is intended to be used for office work.

-container, in relation to a hazardous chemical, means anything in or by which a hazardous chemical is, or has been, wholly or partly covered, enclosed or packed, including anything necessary for the container to perform its function as a container;
+container, in relation to a hazardous chemical, means anything in or by which a hazardous chemical is, or has been, wholly or partly covered, enclosed or packed, including anything necessary for the container to perform its function as a container.

-contaminant means any substance that may be harmful to health or safety;
+contaminant means any substance that may be harmful to health or safety.

-control measure, in relation to risk to health and safety, means a measure to eliminate or minimise the risk;
+control measure, in relation to a risk to health and safety, means a measure to eliminate or minimise the risk.

-conveyor means equipment or apparatus operated by power other than manual power and by which loads are raised, lowered or transported or capable of being raised, lowered, transported, or continuously driven, by - and includes the superstructure, gear and auxiliary equipment used in connection with that equipment or apparatus;
+conveyor means equipment or apparatus operated by power other than manual power and by which loads are raised, lowered or transported or capable of being raised, lowered, transported, or continuously driven, byand includes the superstructure, gear and auxiliary equipment used in connection with that equipment or apparatus.